Afero7439/PV_Calculator/README.md

 This is bad, since I can only add new equipment by changing those files and not from the interface.
 I have to use sql to manage my equipment but I would like to have a backup of that database so I won't lose it.

-The project help to calculate the necessary costs in order to build a PV system.
+The project helps me to calculate the necessary costs in order to build a PV system.
 These calculations are made with costs that are used where I work ,so it might not be the cheapest.

 Cya!